Mustard-Peppercorn Rib Roast

 Game plan: The roast is ready for the oven after 1 hour’s seasoning time, but for best results, season it overnight.
 And it takes 2 to 2 1/4 hours to roast, so plan accordingly.

-4 medium garlic cloves, finely chopped
+- 4 medium garlic cloves, finely chopped

 - 2 tablespoons kosher salt

-3 tablespoonspeppercorn medley (a mixture of red, green, and black peppercorns)
+- 3 tablespoons peppercorn medley (a mixture of red, green, and black peppercorns)